 On this page

-A health home is not a place.
-It is a set of services that support eligible clients, including help finding and getting long-term services.
+A Health Home is not a place.
+It is a set of services supporting eligible clients.

-The Health Home program provides the following services beyond the clinical services offered by a typical provider.
+The Health Home program provides the following specific services:

 - Comprehensive care management